JacobBumgarner/RosaGPT/system_prompts/system_prompt_01.md

 # BiostatsGPT Prompt

-Version: `v0.1.3`
+Version: `v0.1.4`

 ## Description
 ~~~
-An assistant for biostatistics and bioinformatics topics.
+An assistant for bioinformatics, data science, and statistics topics.
 ~~~

 ## Instructions